 For the second transmission in May 2018 the project counts with the collaboration of the Canadian astrophysicist Dr. Yvan Dutil who back in 1999 together with his colleague Stéphane Dumas defined a small “dictionary” of symbols or concepts, each described with an image of a few pixels.
 The tutorial section of our message presents the different concepts little by little, as if we were teaching a baby to talk.

 Structure of the message

 The message has been designed in three parts: first a greeting to attract the attention of any potential alien life, explaining that it is not a natural sound created by the sun or by another astronomical phenomenon.
 This intentional "hello" will be followed by a music tutorial explaining basic mathematical principles to decipher and understand the final part of the message: music.
-Each of the 6 transmissions that will be made between October 2017 and April 2018 will contain six pieces of music, 10 seconds in length.
-To this effect, Sónar has invited 33 festival associated musicians to compose special pieces.
-Three more pieces will be chosen from public submissions to complete the 36 pieces being transmitted.
+Each of the 6 transmissions that will be made between October 2017 and May 2018 will contain six to ten pieces of music, 10 seconds in length.
+To this effect, Sónar has invited 35 festival associated musicians to compose special pieces.
+Three more pieces will be chosen from public submissions to complete the 38 pieces being transmitted.

 From a scientific point of view this experiment is unique as it points the transmission to a specific nearby exoplanet that could provide the necessary conditions to house life.
 The encoding, cadence and power used to send the message is also unique and significantly increases the possibilities of it being received and understood by a non-terrestrial intelligence.
 The design of the message by IEEC and METI is propaedeutic: each section of the message contains the necessary information to decode the next section.
 The message contains basic information about humanity, as well as the musical pieces that have been specially created to send to Luyten's Star b.